GRCC student takes 2nd-place in MWest Challenge student venture competition

-May 16, 2017 GRAND RAPIDS, Mich. — Three Grand Rapids Community College teams were winners at the recent MWest Challenge student venture competition.
+A Grand Rapids Community College student won second place in the MWest Challenge student venture competition.

-Through MWest Challenge, sponsored by the West Michigan Colleges and Universities Group, students can develop and grow new ventures based on their own ideas.
-This year, teams from nine West Michigan colleges and universities competed for $45,000 in cash and prizes.
-The two-month competition also includes workshops and opportunities for students to network with investors.
+Through MWest Challenge, students can develop and grow new ventures based on their own ideas.
+This year, teams from nine West Michigan colleges and universities competed for $12,000.
+The competition also includes opportunities for students to network with investors.

 Pereiro points out that the students' MWest achievements are the culmination of hours of practice and preparation.

-While the teams were supported by Business Department faculty and staff, students also received valuable help from other departments, including Computer Information Systems and the business tutorial and computer lab, Pereiro said.
+Pereiro said the teams were supported by Business Department faculty, especially adjunct Professor Tom Miller and staff, and they also received valuable help from other departments.

-"Competitive events, such as MWest Challenge, help our GRCC students improve and polish their skills so they are better able to differentiate themselves in a highly competitive marketplace," he said.
-"They learn for themselves what entrepreneurs go through during the early startup stage and the hard work that goes into creating an outstanding executive summary and idea pitch."
+"Competitive events, such as MWest Challenge, help our GRCC students improve and polish their skills so they are better able to differentiate themselves in a highly competitive marketplace," Pereiro said.
+"They learn for themselves what entrepreneurs go through during the early startup stage and the hard work that goes into creating an outstanding executive summary, presentation, and idea pitch."

-GRCC's Business Department offers programs in accounting, business administration, management and supervision, marketing and office administration, and certificates in entrepreneurship and marketing.
+GRCC's Business Department offers programs in accounting, business administration, management and supervision, and marketing and certificates in entrepreneurship and supply chain operations management.

 Grand Rapids Community College has been offering educational opportunities in West Michigan for more than 100 years.
 Established in 1914, the college offers degree courses, certification and training programs, and workshops and personal enrichment classes.
 Offerings are held on GRCC’s downtown Grand Rapids campus, and at several locations throughout Kent and Ottawa counties, as well as through distance learning.